European Central Bank: The arguments in favour of a counter power

 The absence of democratic institutions such as a Parliament or a real government is a regular criticism of the ECB in its management of the euro area, and many proposals have been made in this respect, particularly after the economic crisis, which would have shown the need to improve the governance of the euro area.
 For Moïse Sidiropoulos, a professor in economy: "The crisis in the euro zone came as no surprise, because the euro remains an unfinished currency, a stateless currency with a fragile political legitimacy".

 French economist Thomas Piketty wrote on his blog in 2017 that it was essential to equip the eurozone with democratic institutions.
 An economic government could for example enable it to have a common budget, common taxes and borrowing and investment capacities.
 Such a government would then make the euro area more democratic and transparent by avoiding the opacity of a council such as the Eurogroup.

 Nevertheless, according to him "there is no point in talking about a government of the eurozone if we do not say to which democratic body this government will be accountable", a real parliament of the eurozone to which a finance minister would be accountable seems to be the real priority for the economist, who also denounces the lack of action in this area.

 The creation of a sub-committee within the current European Parliament was also mentioned, in the model of the Eurogroup, which is currently an under-formation of the ECOFIN Committee.
 This would require a simple amendment to the rules of procedure and would avoid a competitive situation between two separate parliamentary assemblies.
 The former President of the European Commission had, moreover, stated on this subject that he had "no sympathy for the idea of a specific Eurozone Parliament".

+Debates on the role of central bank reserves in monetary policy

+Paul de Grauwe and Yuemei Ji criticizes the prevailing role of central bank reserves in monetary policy.
+Due to past Quantitative Easing and refinancing operations (TLTROs), major central banks are currently operating in a regime of abundance of central bank reserves.
+As a result, when the ECB raised interest rates in response to the 2021-2023 inflation, it automatically led to a sharp increase in interest payments from the ECB to banks (while interest incomes from monetary portfolio remained stagnant leading to an unprecedented transfer of around 150 billions from the Eurosystem to commercial banks, which is nearly equivalent to the annual EU budget spending.
+Paul De Grauwe argues that these transfers lack economic rationale.
+Several Members of the European Parliament have also criticized the ECB for unduly boosting banks' profits.

+Debates on the ECB’s “Digital Euro” project

+In November 2025, a group of large European banks publicly voiced resistance to the ECB’s plan for a digital euro, arguing that it would duplicate existing payment infrastructures and incur excessive costs.